deis/docs-v2/src/users/registration.md

 ## Registering New Users

 By default, new users are not allowed to register after an initial user does.
 That initial user becomes the first "admin" user.
-Others will now receive an error when trying to register, but the logged-in an admin user can register new users:
+Others will now receive an error when trying to register, but when logged in, an admin user can register new users:

 ```shell
 $ deis register --login=false --username=newuser --password=changeme123 --email=newuser@deis.io